xwmx/nb/README.md

     Org mode files, "rst" for reStructuredText, "txt" for plain text, or whatever you prefer.

     • Default Value: "md"

 [6] editor
     ------
     The command line text editor to use with `nb`.

     • Example Values: "vim", "emacs", "micro", "code", "subl", "macdown"

 [7] encryption_tool
     ---------------
     The tool used for encrypting notes.

     • Supported Values: "openssl", "gpg"
     • Default Value:    "openssl"

 [8] footer
     ------
     By default, `nb ls` includes a footer with example commands for easy reference.
 To hide this footer, set this to "0".

     • Default Value: "1"

 [9] nb_dir
     ------
     The location of the directory that contains the notebooks.

-To sync with Dropbox, you could create a folder at ~/Dropbox/Notes and use:
-    `nb settings set NB_DIR ~/Dropbox/Notes`
+    For example, to sync all notebooks with Dropbox, create a folder at `~/Dropbox/Notes` and run: `nb settings set nb_dir ~/Dropbox/Notes`

     • Default Value: "~/.nb"
 ```

 #### `shell`